- 1. Enjoy the Sun-Soaked Beaches

 Queensland should be on the top of every family’s list of things to do on a vacation to Australia.
-With its pristine beaches, the iconic Great Barrier Reef,exhilarating theme parks, tropical rainforests and plenty of opportunities for animal encounters Queensland has a lot to offer, along with smaller crowds than you’ll find in southern Australia.
+With its pristine beaches, the iconic Great Barrier Reef, exhilarating theme parks, tropical rainforests and plenty of opportunities for animal encounters this part of the country has a lot to offer, along with smaller crowds than you’ll find in southern Australia.

-Of course, Queensland is big and you will want to see other parts of this giant country down under, too.
-So here is my list of the ten things you must do if you visit Queensland with the kids.
+Of course, this territory is big and you will want to see other parts of this giant country down under, too.
+So here is my list of the ten things you must do on a family vacation to Queensland.

 10 Essential Queensland Activities With Kids